-The purpose of Transfer Act 182 is to remove obstacles for students wishing to transfer credits among public institutions of higher education in Arkansas.
+The purpose of Transfer Act 182 is to assist students wishing to transfer credits among public institutions of higher education in Arkansas.
 This is accomplished by:

-• Creating a seamless transfer of college coursework for students who have completed a twoyear degree before moving to a four-year degree granting institution;

-• Eliminating requirements for additional 1000 or 2000-level college credit hours at the receiving public institutions of higher education unless they are: 1) required by the academic major; 2) required pre-requisites for other course work; or 3) required for certification or accreditation for the major.
+- Creating a seamless transfer of college coursework for students who have completed a two-year degree before moving to a four-year degree granting institution; - Eliminating requirements for additional 1000 or 2000-level college credit hours at the receiving public institutions of higher education unless they are: 1) required by the academic major; 2) required pre-requisites for other course work; or 3) required for certification or accreditation for the major.

-Career Center
+Career Services